realnghon/chatmcp/README.md

 ## License

-This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) (GPL-3.0).
+This project is licensed under the [Apache License 2.0](./LICENSE).